 - 6.7 The grantee may prepare a schedule of payment.
 However, the manner in which payments are made is determined by the DAFC, who may withhold or terminate payment according to the progress of the project.
 A one-off lump sum payment will normally be made to the grantee upon completion of a project with a timespan of less than six months.
-For a project lasting more than six months, payment will be disbursed by instalments (the first instalment of the grant normally does not exceed 50% of the total amount of the grant, and the exact percentage will depend on the cash flow requirement and nature of the project6) in accordance with the schedule of payment as set out in the Agreement, on condition that the project has met the prescribed milestones to the satisfaction of the DAFC.
+For a project lasting more than six months, payment will be disbursed by instalments (the first instalment of the grant normally does not exceed 50% of the total amount of the grant, and the exact percentage will depend on the cash flow requirement and nature of the project) in accordance with the schedule of payment as set out in the Agreement, on condition that the project has met the prescribed milestones to the satisfaction of the DAFC.
 The grantee may apply for a further disbursement if he can demonstrate that the remaining grant is insufficient for undertaking the project as scheduled.
 To ensure that the grantee will complete the project in accordance with the Agreement, the DAFC may disburse the last instalment of the grant after he has accepted the audited accounts, final report and other relevant documents of the project, and after the grantee has discharged all obligations and liabilities in accordance with the Agreement.
 A project with exceptional merit(s) and sufficient grounds justifying the disbursement of an instalment exceeding the cap will be vetted by the DAFC/FC. - 6.8 Any expense items not on the approved list of budget items should not be made out of the grants disbursed to the grantee. - 6.9 Expenses incurred before the commencement date of the project will not normally be reimbursable from the Fund.
 Applications for supplementary grants will not normally be considered.
-The Government, the Advisory Committee and the Secretariat accept no liability for deficits arising from projects funded by the Fund. - 6.10 All revenues received (including income derived and interest income generated from the project), irrespective of whether they have been declared in the application, must be offset against the actual expenditure before calculating the amount to be reimbursed as final payment.
-Following the completion of the project in question, any unspent amount of the grant must be returned to the Government.
-Failure to report and return such amount will render the grantee ineligible for future funding support from the Fund, and the Government will take appropriate actions to recover the outstanding amount.
+The Government, the Advisory Committee and the Secretariat accept no liability for deficits arising from projects funded by the Fund.

-6 For example, if a project involves a significant initial investment in infrastructure, the first instalment of the grant may exceed 50% of the total amount of the grant.
+&lt;sup>6 For example, if a project involves a significant initial investment in infrastructure, the first instalment of the grant may exceed 50% of the total amount of the grant.
 The applicant should specify the cash flow requirement for the project in the application for consideration by the Advisory Committee.